-Lastly, during the selection process, be specific and set clear expectations with clear terms and conditions.
-Let the machining vendor know what you expect moving forward, state responsibilities, and begin with a positive win/win mindset.
+Lastly, during the selection process, set specific expectations with clear terms and conditions.
+Let the CNC machining supplier know what you expect moving forward, state responsibilities, and begin with a positive win/win mindset.

 Ask about communication.
 A clear flow eliminates confusion and missteps.
-Discuss schedules and deadlines, too.
-Examine the financial stability of the shop, as well.
+Discuss schedules and deadlines, and examine the financial stability of the shop, as well.
 Knowing they’ll be around long-term to service your needs is vital.
 Finally, take time to review their references and get some testimonials.
 While many shops talk a strong game, hearing it from customers is a different story.

-The value you put on these issues may differ each item you’re searching for an outsourcing partner.
-See how Stecker stacks up with other potential machining partners you may be considering.
+Each time you search for a CNC machining supplier, you may value these tips differently.
+See how Stecker stacks up with other potential partners you may be considering.
 Doing your homework now saves time and headaches down the road.

 Speaking of building vendor partnerships, how do you know what projects can benefit the most from the expertise of a high-end CNC machine shop?
 Our guide provides scenarios and solutions, each hitting on a different challenge you may be facing.